-for Medicine MBChB
+Interview for Medicine MBChB

 About your interview

 Before you begin your interview, we will verify your identity against the details provided in your application.
-Please bring your photo ID with you on the day as this will be asked for, regardless of the interview format.
+Please have your photo ID with you on the day as this will be asked for, regardless of the interview format.

-Issued by a government agency or professional institution showing your name, date of birth, and a clear image of your face.
+Must be issued by a government agency or professional institution showing your name, date of birth, and a clear image of your face.

 Examples include your photocard driving licence (full or provisional), passport, national ID card or Young Scot card.